doiska/twokei-shoukaku/README.md

     };
 };
 ```
-> Upon restart, we retrieve the data from the model and give it to Shoukaku
+> Upon restart, we retrieve the data from the model and give it to Shoukaku.

 ```TS
 // queue.session is a PlayerDump that we previously saved using this.shoukaku.playersDump.get(data.guildId).